Warehouse workers in Amazon program tweet positive comments about working conditions

 “There doesn’t have to be an angle to love what we do and share it with the public,” said Ambassador Sean.

-It’s unclear whether the employees receive extra compensation for their Twitter service.
-Asked specifically about that, Leo, from Jacksonville, replied: “this is just another role that I have.
+An Amazon spokesman said ambassadors had all chosen to take on that job, which includes the social media responsibilities.
+Asked specifically about whether they were paid extra for their Twitter service, Leo, from Jacksonville, replied: “this is just another role that I have.
 Right now I’m tweeting from work.”

-An Amazon spokesman said ambassadors had all chosen to take on that role.

 Natalie Mizik, a professor at the University of Washington Foster School of Business who studies marketing, said she wasn’t aware of any other companies asking rank-and-file employees to post testimonials on social media.
 “I’m surprised that this is so well-organized, for employees not in the [public relations] department.”